Gromov hyperbolization of unbounded noncomplete spaces and Hamenst\"adt metric

-One of them is called a {\it parabolic visual metric} based on the vertical geodesic in some negatively curved solvable Lie groups in \cite{SX}.
-In the same paper, Shanmugalingam and Xie proved that all self quasi-isometries of these groups are almost isometries, see also \cite{X14}.
-It also should be noted that this parabolic visual metric was formerly named {\it Euclid-Cygan metric} by Hersonsky and Paulin \cite{HP} in the study of the rigidity of discrete isometry groups of negatively curved spaces.
-With an aid of this notation, Dymarz \cite{D10,D14} recently studied quasi-isometric rigidity of mixed type locally compact amenable hyperbolic groups.
+One of them is called a parabolic visual metric based on the vertical geodesic in some negatively curved solvable Lie groups in \cite{SX}.
+In \cite{SX, X14}, Shanmugalingam and Xie proved that all self quasi-isometries of these groups are almost isometries.
+It should be noted that this parabolic visual metric was formerly named Euclid--Cygan metric by Hersonsky and Paulin \cite{HP} in the study of the rigidity of discrete isometry groups of negatively curved spaces.
+With the aid of this notion, Dymarz \cite{D10,D14} recently studied the quasi-isometric rigidity of mixed type locally compact amenable hyperbolic groups.

-As our first main result, we prove that the {\it hyperbolization metric} $h$ (see (\ref{h})), which was introduced by Ibragimov in \cite{Z1}, hyperbolizes arbitrary unbounded noncomplete metric spaces as follows.
+As our first main result, we show that the hyperbolization metric $h$ (see (\ref{h})), introduced by Ibragimov in \cite{Z1}, hyperbolizes all unbounded locally complete and incomplete metric spaces as follows.

-\begin{thm} Let $(X,d)$ be an unbounded noncomplete metric space.
+\begin{thm} Let $(X,d)$ be an unbounded locally complete and incomplete metric space.
 Then there is a natural $\eta$-quasisymmetric map